wiacekdawid/WeatherApp/readme.md

 very fast database, good documentation, a lot of posibilities e.g. adapters to work with listView and recyclerView

+- Mockito
+use to mocking in unit tests

 Architecture
 I've used MVVM pattern with data binding library.
 I still learn this architecture but I really love it, I think it gives you much more posibilites than MVP although you have to be